 Mourning is the shared, social response to loss, or “grief gone public.”
 Mourning takes our internal grief and externalizes it in the form of an action, a symbol, a ceremony, or a ritual that activates social support.
-Mourning is essential for creating forward movement in a state of grief.
-Without external mourning, grief is not able to be expressed and becomes “carried grief.”
+It is essential for creating forward movement in a state of grief.
+Without external mourning, grief turns into “carried grief.”

 The Function of the Funeral